 - total dependence on others for their care

 There are other causes of dementia that have similar symptoms to AD.
-The following list contains the most common ones:
+The following list of neurodegenerative diseases contains the most common ones.

-- Parkinson’s disease with dementia.
-This brain disorder leads to shaking and difficulty with walking, movement, and coordination.
+- Parkinson’s disease with dementia leads to shaking and difficulty with walking, movement, and coordination.

-- vascular dementia.
-It occurs from impaired blood flow to the brain and leads to problems with reasoning, planning, judgment, and memory.
+- Vascular dementia occurs from impaired blood flow to the brain and leads to problems with reasoning, planning, judgment, and memory.

-- frontotemporal lobar degeneration.
-This affects the frontal and temporal lobes of the brain, which are associated with personality, behavior and language.
+- Frontotemporal lobar degeneration affects the frontal and temporal lobes of the brain, which are associated with personality, behavior and language.

-- frontotemporal dementia.
-The affects the temporal and frontal lobes that influence decision-making, behavioral control, emotion, and language.
+- Frontotemporal dementia affects the temporal and frontal lobes that influence decision-making, behavioral control, emotion, and language.

-- Pick’s disease.
-A rare and permanent form of dementia similar to AD except it often affects only certain brain areas.
+- Pick’s disease is a rare and permanent form of dementia similar to AD except it often affects only certain brain areas.

-- supranuclear palsy. a rare brain disorder that causes serious and progressive problems with control of gait and balance, complex eye movement, and thinking problems.
+- Supranuclear palsy is a rare brain disorder that causes serious and progressive problems with control of gait and balance, complex eye movement, and thinking problems.

-- corticobasal degeneration.
-This occurs when areas of your brain shrink and nerve cells die over time.
+- Corticobasal degeneration occurs when areas of your brain shrink and nerve cells die over time.
 The result is growing difficulty moving on one or both sides of your body.

 Other Possible Causes of Dementia